You are here

 The National Child Passenger Safety Board strives to improve the quality and integrity of child passenger safety information and materials.
 It provides recommendations and guidance to NHTSA and Safe Kids regarding curricula and test development and serves as a panel of experts and advocates for the program as a whole.

 Since 2005, State Farm has been the sole corporate sponsor of the National Child Passenger Safety Certification Training Program.
 Its support makes possible the online certification and course management systems and provides online program enhancements for CPS technicians and instructors.

 Are you interested in becoming a CPS technician?
 Learn more about the program and how you can become certified.

 Around the World

 The U.S. CPS certification program is widely considered to be the gold standard across the globe and is regularly offered outside the United States and its territories.
-Recent certification courses have been offered in Canada, Italy, Israel, the United Arab Emirates and Qatar.
+Recent certification courses have been offered in Canada, China, Israel, the United Arab Emirates and Qatar.
 Safe Kids provides course materials and supports instructors as they strive to keep kids safe in vehicles around the world.